Lactobacillus acidophilus

+Lactobacillus acidophilus (Neo-Latin 'acid-loving milk-bacillus') is a rod-shaped, Gram-positive, homofermentative, anaerobic microbe first isolated from infant feces in the year 1900.
+The species is commonly found in humans, specifically the gastrointestinal tract and oral cavity as well as some speciality fermented foods such as fermented milk or yogurt, though it is not the most common species for this.
+The species most readily grows at low pH levels (below 5.0), and has an optimum growth temperature of 37 °C. Certain strains of L. acidophilus show strong probiotic effects, and are commercially used in dairy production.
+The genome of L. acidophilus has been sequenced.

-L. acidophilus has antagonistic effects on the growth for Staphylococcus aureus, Escherichia coli, Salmonella typhimurium, and Clostridium perfringens.
+L. acidophilus has antagonistic effects on the growth of Staphylococcus aureus, Escherichia coli, Salmonella typhimurium, and Clostridium perfringens.
 Out of the four organisms, Staphylococcus aureus is the most affected.
 Along with S. aureus, the other Gram-positive bacteria, C. perfringens, was affected more by L. acidophilus, than the two other bacteria that are Gram-negative.
 L. acidophilus is found to also reduce oral plaque formation by Streptococcus mutans.

 History

 Lactobacillus acidophilus was first isolated from the human gastrointestinal tract in 1900 by Ernst Moro with the original name Bacillus acidophilus.
 Over time, there have been many changes to the methods for characterizing taxonomy of organisms, leading to the genus distinction of Lactobacillus in 1929.
 Complication around finding the original strain arose when multiple strains of a single isolate were given a variety of names.
-Most studies on L. acidophilus was focused on one particular strand, Lactobacillus acidophilus NCFM.
-With the large amount of information discovered about L. acidophilusNCFM, the US Food and Drug Administration has been adjudged the microbe to be an approved ingredient in beverages, dairy products, and other probiotic foods.
+Most studies on L. acidophilus was focused on one particular strain, Lactobacillus acidophilus NCFM.
+With the large amount of information discovered about L. acidophilus NCFM, the US Food and Drug Administration has adjudged the microbe to be an approved ingredient in beverages, dairy products, and other probiotic foods.

-Biological and Biochemical Features
+Biological and biochemical features

 Morphology

 Lactobacillus acidophilus is an immobile rod-shaped (bacillus), gram-positive organism that ranges in size from 2-10 μm in size.
-Being gram-positive, L. acidophilus has one phospholipid bilayer membrane with a large cell wall consisting of peptidoglycan exterior to the membrane.
+L. acidophilus has one phospholipid bilayer membrane with a large cell wall consisting of peptidoglycan exterior to the membrane.
 The cell wall of L. acidophilus is interwoven with teichoic acids and surface proteins, with anionic and neutral polysaccharides as well as an S-layer lining the exterior of the cell.
 The S-layer proteins of L. acidophilus have been shown to adhere to epithelial cells as well as mucus and other extracellular proteins.
 The S-layer is made of two structural domains.
 The C-terminal domain is responsible for cell wall anchoring, while the N-terminal domain is responsible for interacting with the cell environment, as well as S-layer self assembly.
 In the L. acidophilus species, the N-terminal region shows high amino acid variability along with low sequence homology (31-72%).
 However, the C-terminus shows low amino acid variability and high amino acid sequence homology (77-99%).L. acidophilus does not have any extracellular means of motion like a flagellum or pilli, and therefore is an immobile microbe.